Google Ads Bidding – How to Choose the Best Bidding Strategy

 There are several types of bidding strategies available in Google Ads, each tailored to specific campaign objectives, such as driving traffic, increasing conversions, or maximising visibility.
 Google offers two main types of bidding:

-Manual Bidding: You manually set the maximum amount you’re willing to pay for each click (cost-per-click, or CPC), giving you full control over how much you’re spending on individual keywords or ads.
+Manual Bidding: You manually set the maximum amount you’re willing to pay for each click (cost-per-click, or CPC), giving you full control over how much you’re spending on individual keywords.

 Automated Bidding: Automated bidding, also known as Smart Bidding – is when you configure your campaign to allow Google to use machine learning and algorithms to automatically adjust bids based on the likelihood of a user taking the desired action (such as clicking or converting).
 This includes various strategies that optimise for different goals, like maximising conversions, clicks or return on ad spend (ROAS).